goFrendiAsgard/feature-extractor/README.md

 feature-extractor
 =================

-Feature Extraction program with Grammatical Evolution This package contains of several modules.
+Feature Extraction program with Grammatical Evolution.
+We have FE_Base, and gogenpy package gogenpy package contains of several modules.
 * utils.py contains:
   - object:
 	 - randomizer